Hot-melt Extrusion Formulation Screening

 Volume: 205 Liter

 or 1000 mL

-What can we do to dissolve these poorly-soluble drugs in the human body?
-The solution lies in solubility enhancement, performed via mixing API crystals with soluble carriers.
+What can be done to dissolve these poorly soluble drugs in the human body?
+The solution lies in solubility enhancement, performed via mixing API molecules with soluble carriers.
 With this method, dissolution, absorption, and therapeutic efficacy of drugs are increased as no lattice energy is present.

-The concept of solid dispersions originally derived from the investigation of generation and dissolution performance of eutectic melts of a sulfonamide drug and a water-soluble carrier in the early 1960s (Source: Sekiguchi K, Obi N. Studies on the absorption of eutectic mixtures.
-I.A. comparison of the behaviour of eutectic mixtures of sulphathiazole and that of ordinary sulphathiazole in man.
-Chemical and Pharmaceutical Bulletin.
-1961;9:866–872.
-Link here).
+The concept of solid dispersions originally derived from the investigation of generation and dissolution performance of eutectic melts of a sulfonamide drug and a water-soluble carrier in the early 1960s (Source).
 Solid dispersions represent a useful pharmaceutical technique for increasing the dissolution, absorption, and therapeutic efficacy of drugs in dosage forms.
-The term solid dispersion refers to a group of solid products consisting of at least two different components, generally a hydrophilic matrix and a hydrophobic drug.
-The most commonly used hydrophilic carriers for solid dispersions include polyvinylpyrrolidone (Povidone, PVP), polyethylene glycols (PEGs), Plasdone-S630.

 (e.g. HPC, HPMCAS,

 PVP, PVPA, PLGA PVA)